Vitamin D Deficiency: Common Symptoms and Solutions

 Eggs are one of the most nutrient dense foods on the planet and an excellent source of vitamin D. Vitamin D is only found in the yolk of the egg which contains around 20-40 IUs of vitamin D.

-Eggs are a complete protein (6 grams per egg) with the full array of amino acids.
+Eggs are a complete protein (6 grams per egg) with a full array of amino acids.
 In addition to vitamin D, egg yolks are a source of K2 (which works in synergy with vitamin D) zinc, B vitamins, vitamin A, iron, lutein, zeaxanthin, choline, and other nutrients.

 5. Mushrooms